SenchaProSvcs/PracticeFusion/readme.md

 7. Reload the application.

 At this point you should be able to see an application that displays the a TabPanel with only a list of employees.

+###Keep state when page reloads (A solution for Home Screen apps)
+A common issue when adding an application in the Home Screen is that everytime you open it, the webview reloads the application.
+Having your files as part of the cache manifest doesn't solve the issue, it only helps to keep your files cached so the app starts faster or works offline.
+The solution seems to be keeping the state of your application into a local storage.
+And when the application starts apply that state if it is available.
+Going forward with that approach, I have created here a few new components:

+- A model with a local storage proxy to maintain the state
+- An store to get access to those states
+- A controller responsible to read/write the states.

+I have also added routes to use as "checkpoints" of the application navigation.
+So when I show a particular record for an employee, I'm asking the controller to execute a route named "employee/XXX" where XXX is the employee Id I'm displaying, and I said those will be my checkpoints, so before redirecting to one of those routes, I send a message (fire an event) to save the state of the with the route I'm going to call.

+The History Controller will be responsible to listen to those events and update the history state.

+Finally we need to send another message when the application loads to the History controller so it can redirect to the latest saved state if there was one.

+History Model and local storage proxy:

+    Ext.define('MyApp.model.History', {
+        extend: 'Ext.data.Model',

+        config: {
+            fields: ['id', 'route'],

+            proxy: {
+                type: 'localstorage',
+                id: 'history-local'
+            }
+        }
+    });

+History Store:

+	Ext.define('MyApp.store.History', {
+        extend: 'Ext.data.Store',

+        requires: ['MyApp.model.History'],

+        config: {
+            autoLoad: true,
+            autoSync: true,
+            model: 'MyApp.model.History'
+        }
+    });

+ History Controller:

+	Ext.define('MyApp.controller.History', {
+        extend: 'Ext.app.Controller',

+        config: {

+            stores: ['History']

+        },

+        init: function(){
+            this.getApplication().on({
+                'loadhistory': this.loadSaved,
+                'savehistory': this.onSaveHistory,
+                scope: this
+            });
+        },

+        onSaveHistory: function(route){
+            var me = this,
+                store = Ext.getStore('History'),
+                record = store.last();

+            if(!record){
+               store.add({route: route});
+            }else{
+                record.set('route', route);
+            }
+        },

+        loadSaved: function(){
+            var me = this,
+                store = Ext.getStore('History'),
+                history = store.last();

+            if(history){
+                me.redirectTo(history.get('route'));
+            }
+        }

+    });

+The employee form controller fires an event everytime it executes the route:

+	Ext.define('MyApp.controller.employee.Form', {

+		//...

+		showPreviousEmployee: function(){
+       		var me = this,
+                form = me.getForm(),
+            	store = Ext.getStore('Employees'),
+            	currentRecord = form.getRecord(),
+            	idx = store.indexOf(currentRecord),
+            	limit = 0,
+            	record, route;

+		    if(idx > limit){
+        		record = store.getAt(idx - 1);

+	            route = 'employee/'+record.get('id');
+    	        me.getApplication().fireEvent('savehistory', route);
+        	    me.redirectTo(route);
+        	}

+    	},

+    	//...

+	});

+Finally, on the launch function in app.js we fire an event to load the saved state:

+	Ext.application({
+		//...
+		launch: function() {
+			//...

+	        // Initialize the main view
+    	    Ext.Viewport.add(Ext.create('MyApp.view.Main'));

+       		this.fireEvent('loadhistory');
+    	},

+	});

+You can test this behavior fairly easy:

+- Load the application on your browser
+- Add it to home screen
+- Open home screen app
+- Go to any employee in the list that shows the employee form
+- Close the app.
+- Open it again.